 The app’s great for regular two way vital communications to and from the school, with one of its best features being the ability to save events directly into your phone’s calendar.

-Like our previous app, you can report an absence directly from your phone.
+You can report an absence directly from your phone.

 We hope you enjoy being Updat-ed.